MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ??? ??????? ??? ??? ?????????
     ??? ???????              ???  ???       ?????????
     if  ???(?):P3SG:COP.NHAN what dangerous IMP(?):P1PL.EX:call:A2PL
-    'If there is anything dangerous, call out for us'
+    'If there's anything dangerous, call out for us'

     ??? ??? ??? ??????? ????? ??? ??? ??? ???????
     ???  ??? ??? ???????                  ?????     ???    ???     ??? ???????